Macroscopic emulation of microscopic magnetic particle systems: Conclusions

-Using macroscopic experiments, it is possible to check the theoretical predictions of a single magnetic superball in a rotating magnetic field.
-Macroscopic experiments allowed to distinguish between rotation on the face, rotation on the edge and rotation on the corner of a magnetic superball.
-This allowed to construct a phase diagram of the single magnetic superball in the rotating magnetic field (Fig. \ref{fig:single_cube_phase_diagram}).
+Using macroscopic experiments, it is possible to check the theoretical predictions for a single magnetic superball in a rotating magnetic field.
+Macroscopic experiments allowed us to distinguish between rotation on the face, rotation on the edge and rotation on the corner of a magnetic superball.
+This allowed us to construct a phase diagram of the single magnetic superball in the rotating magnetic field (Fig. \ref{fig:single_cube_phase_diagram}).
 Qualitatively, the phase diagram coincides with theoretical predictions.
 The pose of the superball can be obtained using ArUco markers on each face.

 Deviations from theoretical predictions were observed in the macroscopic experiments, which can be explained by dry friction between the superball and the bottom of the container.
-Further improvements for the given experimental setup is needed to remove the effect of dry friction to better emulate microscopic system where dry friction plays negligible role.
+Further improvements for the given experimental setup are needed to remove the effect of dry friction to better emulate microscopic system where dry friction plays negligible role.

-Macroscopic experiments with 3D-printed shell and magnetic core can be used to simulate a wide variety of magnetic micro-particles.
-Adding water to glycerol allows to control viscosity and density of the liquid.
-The size of the magnet, form, material, and infill of the 3D-printed shell allows one to control parameters of the particle.
-This allows equalization of dimensionless parameters with the microscopic system and to obtain critical values in the desired range.
+Macroscopic experiments with a 3D printed shell and magnetic core can be used to simulate a wide variety of magnetic micro-particles.
+Adding water to glycerol enables control over the viscosity and density of the liquid.
+The size of the magnet, form, material and infill of the 3D printed shell allows one to control the parameters of the particle.
+This allows equalization of dimensionless parameters with the microscopic system and obtaining critical values in the desired range.
 For single magnetic superball experiments, only one dimensionless parameter should be equalized.
-If the size of the coil system allows, the given approach can be used to investigate many particles systems in higher resolution.
-For many magnetic superball system there would be two dimensionless parameters to equalize.
+If the size of the coil system is sufficient, the given approach can be used to investigate many particle systems in higher resolution.
+For a many magnetic superball system there would be two dimensionless parameters to equalize.